Digital Book World E-Book Best-Seller List Methodology

 Our basic methodology:

-1) Best-seller rank observed from five of six top retailers (Kindle, Nook, Google, Kobo, Sony)
+1) Best-seller rank observed from the six top retailers (Kindle, Apple, Nook, Google, Kobo, Sony)

 2) Lists observed for seven consecutive days (Sun. – Sat.)*

 3) Each appearance on a list gets an unweighted score based on the ranking